 If you understand where your buyer is in their journey, you will be able to personalize your sales strategy to match their expectations.
 It results in easier conversion.

-11. Build landing pages
+11. Test messaging on landing pages

 12. Monitor performance